inzycle/jquery-elevator/README.md

 # jQuery Elevator

-**Version 1.0.4**
+**Version 1.0.5**

 An enhanced "back to top" and more, plugin for jQuery.
-With support for: top, bottom, sections, callbacks, smooth movement and fully customizable.
+With support for: top, bottom, sections, callbacks, smooth movement, mobile touch and fully customizable.

 ## Basic usage